Snaacky/thewiki/docs/tutorials/comparison.md

 In order to create a comparison, you will need to create a VapourSynth script.
 This script outlines the parameters and files which VSPreview will use when generating your comparison.

 Create a file called `comp.py`.
-Launch it in your favorite text editor and add the sections that you desire.
+Launch it in your favorite text editor and add sections as desired:

 ==- :icon-file-code: Initial script [!badge variant="danger" text="Required"]

 The basic `comp.py` script to get started.
 This script includes the required dependencies and features to run and get the best experience out of VSPreview for creating your comparisons.

+!!!
-*Make sure to comment (add ##) and uncomment lines as required.*
+Make sure to comment (add `##` to the beginning of the line) and uncomment lines as needed.
+!!!

 ```py
 ## Dependencies: Allows vspreview to run (required; do not remove)